demhademha/tweak-development-guide/chapter-1.md

 4. Open settings, > tap the I icon next to the wifi you are connected and remember the IP address, for example, 192.168.0.24 (yours might be different)
 5. Type `ssh root@your IP address`
 6. It'll say "the authenticity of xxx can't be established" type "yes"
-7. It'll say something like root@your IP address password: (mine is root@demhademha)
+7. It'll say root@your IP address password: (mine is root@demhademha)
 8. The default password is `alpine`
 9. It'll now say your device name followed by the word root
 10. You've successfully logged into your device using ssh